Skrylas/AoMR-TutorialCampaign/Docs/Triggers.md

      - Music: Stop / Sound: Block All Sounds
 - **Win_3**
      - Campaign: Advance to the Next Mission / Campaign: Advance to the Next Mission Prompt

+## Misc:
+It appears that Scenarios when part of a Campaign start in Cinematic Mode.
+If the Mission is not intended to start in Cinematic Mode, you should have a Trigger to Enter and Exit Cinematic Mode immediately on start.